 Directions

 1. Heat the milk in a small saucepan over medium heat until it just begins to boil.
-Remove from heat and let stand until cooled to room temperature.
+Remove from heat and let stand until cooled to room temperature.2.
+Meanwhile, sprinkle the yeast over the warm water in a large bowl.
+Add 1 tablespoon of the sugar and let stand until foamy, about 5 minutes.
+Beat in the remaining 2 tablespoons sugar, eggs and butter.
+Beat in cooled milk.

 3. Gradually add the flour and salt, scraping down side of bowl, until a soft dough forms.
 Turn dough onto a floured work surface and knead the remaining flour into the dough, adding more flour if too sticky.
 Knead for about 10 minutes until smooth.
 The dough will be soft.